Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 Protocol 7.00 Screenstreaming over USB bulk transport or USB Mass Storage extended commands.

-See Protocol 7.00 Screenstreaming – fx-9860G and fx-CG screenstreaming and USB Mass Storage (UMS) and proprietary extensions for fx-CG calculators for more information.
+See Protocol 7.00 Screenstreaming – fx-9860G and fx-CG screenstreaming and USB Mass Storage (UMS) for more information.

 CAHUTE_LINK_PROTOCOL_USB_MASS_STORAGE¶